Trump picks Fox News host and Army veteran Pete Hegseth to serve as secretary of defense

 (CNN) — President-elect Donald Trump has chosen Pete Hegseth, a Fox News host and Army veteran, to serve as his secretary of defense.

+In a statement announcing Hegseth, Trump praised his combat record as well as his tenure as a Fox News host and his bestselling book.

-“Pete has spent his entire life as a Warrior for the Troops, and for the Country,” Trump said in a Tuesday statement announcing the selection.
+“Pete has spent his entire life as a Warrior for the Troops, and for the Country,” Trump said in a Tuesday statement.
 “Pete is tough, smart and a true believer in America First.
 With Pete at the helm, America’s enemies are on notice – Our Military will be Great Again, and America will Never Back Down.”

 Hegseth has a long record in the military, serving in Afghanistan and Iraq.